1997 NBA draft

 The 1997 NBA draft took place on June 25, 1997, at Charlotte Coliseum in Charlotte, North Carolina.
 The Vancouver Grizzlies had the highest probability to win the NBA draft lottery, but since they were an expansion team along with the Toronto Raptors they were not allowed to select first in this draft.
 Although the Boston Celtics had the second-worst record in the 1996–97 season and the best odds (36 percent) of winning the lottery with two picks, the Spurs lost David Robinson and Sean Elliott to injury early in the season, finished with the third-worst record, and subsequently won the lottery.
 Leading up to the draft, there was no doubt that Tim Duncan would be selected at No. 1 by the Spurs as he was considered to be far and away the best prospect.
 After Duncan, the rest of the draft was regarded with some skepticism.
 The Celtics had the third and sixth picks, selecting Chauncey Billups and Ron Mercer, both of whom were traded in the next two years.

 Duncan became the Spurs' franchise player and in a 19-year career spent entirely in San Antonio, he led the Spurs to five NBA championships, winning NBA Finals MVP in three of those campaigns.
 In addition, Duncan was a two-time NBA MVP, 15-time All-Star, 15-time All-NBA and 15-time All-Defensive team selection.
 Billups went on to earn five All-Star selections and won Finals MVP honors in with the Detroit Pistons.
 The ninth pick, Tracy McGrady, captured two NBA scoring titles and was named to seven All-Star and All-NBA teams.

 The Washington Wizards forfeited their 1997 first-round pick in connection with the signing of Juwan Howard.
 (Washington would have had the 17th pick.)
 Thus, the draft only had 28 first-round selections and 57 selections overall.

 Draft selections

 Tim Duncan was selected 1st overall by the San Antonio Spurs.

-Keith Van Horn was selected 2nd overall by the Philadelphia 76ers.

 Chauncey Billups was selected 3rd overall by the Boston Celtics.

 Tracy McGrady was selected 9th overall by the Toronto Raptors.